uselagoon/build-deploy-tool/internal/servicetypes/README.md

 # Service Types

-Defines defaults for Lagoon service types
+Defines defaults for Lagoon service types, hese replace the old helm based templates

+This allows for the existing service types built with helm to be transferred over to a new templating system that allows easier customizability of resulting service types, and allows for the possibility of allowing more flexible service type creation beyond the standard template offerings (additional port/services, multiple volumes, etc.)